Lantiss/Simple-Betting-Dice-Game-Project/README.md

-# Simple Dice Game Project
+# Simple Betting Dice Game Project

 To setup the project, complete the steps detailed below.